The provision of education for children with special needs is an ongoing priority for Government.

 The brief for the school building project in the school referred to by the Deputy is to provide a new 1000 pupil post primary school and 4 class Special Educational Needs unit together with all ancillary accommodation on a site off the Ballyogan Road adjacent to Leopardstown Racecourse.

-Planning permission was granted by Dún Laoghaire Rathdown County Council on the 13th June 2019 subject to 18 no. conditions.
-Two of these conditions relating to the provision of a public greenway were subsequently the subject of a first party appeal to An Bord Pleanála; the decision on which is currently awaited.
+Planning permission was granted by Dún Laoghaire Rathdown County Council on the 13th June 2019 subject to 18 conditions.
+Two of these conditions relating to the provision of a public greenway were subsequently the subject of a first party appeal to An Bord Pleanála, the decision on which is currently awaited.

 It is not possible to give a timeframe for the delivery of this project until the statutory consents are secured.